RaceOsuna/rancid_tomatillos/README.md

 ## Disclaimer

-The Movie Rating React App is intended for educational and entertainment purposes only.
+The Rancid Tomatillos React App is intended for educational and entertainment purposes only.
 The movie ratings and reviews are subjective opinions expressed by individual users and do not reflect any professional critiques or assessments.

 Enjoy searching for movies, rating them, and happy watching!